lcpz/awesome-copycats/README.rst

 Blackburn uses a modded Termsyn (for symbolic tag names) you can find in my dots_, and yawn_.

-Steamburn and Blackburn have X colours schemes too.
+Steamburn and Blackburn have X colorschemes too.
 Check here_.

 .. _tip: http://theimmortalphoenix.deviantart.com/art/Full-Color-Awesome-340997258
 .. _romockee: https://github.com/romockee/powerarrow-dark